hucker/loopstate/README.md

 would need to implement all/partof the underlying loop state tracking mechanism.

-With looop state you end with this:

-    for value,state in loopstate(items):
-        log_item(state.first,state.last,value)

 The final python code looks like this.
-Simple and generator friendly.
+Simple, and generator friendly.

 ```python
     for item,state in loop_state(items):